sagemath/sagewiki_to_gh-2022-10-10/days23.5/pizza.md

-1) Go to http://www.webimbiss.de/blue-pizza/ and pick a pizza:
+1) Go to <a href="http://www.webimbiss.de/blue-pizza/">http://www.webimbiss.de/blue-pizza/</a> and pick a pizza:

 2) Add your choice + your name to this wiki page:

    * William Stein: PIZZA QUATTRO FORMAGGI 33CM.
 3) ...

 4) Profit.